SOFTS-White sugar prices ease, coffee and cocoa climb

 * Dealers said the market's recent rally, which has seen prices rising by nearly 10% in the last two weeks, has finally begun to meet resistance and prices may be set to consolidate in the short-term.

-* Czarnikow said in a note on Monday that the European Union plus Britain was expected to produce around 16.4 million tonnes of sugar in the upcoming 2022/23 crop, down about one million from the previous year.
+* Czarnikow said that the European Union plus Britain was expected to produce around 16.4 million tonnes of sugar in the upcoming 2022/23 crop, down about 1 million tonnes from the previous year.

 "If there aren't meaningful rains in the next few weeks, it is likely that our production forecast will have to be lowered further," the report said.

-* October raw sugar SBc1 was down 0.5% at 17.85 cents per lb, dragged down by weakness in the whites market.
+* October raw sugar SBc1closed little changed at 17.96 cents per lb.

+* Forecasted ample rains in Brazil's center-south should provide much needed moisture for cane development.

 COFFEE

-* September arabica coffee KCc1 rose 2.2% to $2.1420 per lb as the market continued to be supported by falling stocks.
+* September arabica coffee KCc1 settled up 2.4 cents, or 1.1%, at $2.1185 per lb as the market continued to be supported by falling stocks.

 COCOA

-* Good soil moisture content in Ivory Coast's cocoa regions is helping pods develop well on trees, making for a strong start for the October-to-March main crop despite below-average rains in most areas, farmers said on Monday.
+* Good soil moisture content in Ivory Coast's cocoa regions is helping pods develop well on trees, making for a strong start for the October-to-March main crop despite below-average rains in most areas.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.